-- What impact will the project have on the safety of businesses, residents, and properties within the Tribe? - Will the proposed action adversely affect any one segment of the population within the Tribe? - Will the project proactively reduce natural hazard risk?
+- What impact will the project have on the safety of businesses, residents, and properties? - Will the proposed action adversely affect any one segment of the population? - Will the project proactively reduce natural hazard risk?

 Administrative/Technical Assistance

 - Is there sufficient staff currently to implement the project? - Is training required for the staff to implement this project?